Makerfabs/Makerfabs_FAQ/readme.md

 - ESP32 serial.
 - Arduino-based "Maduino" serial.

-**It is used in different ways according to different serial Numbers.** The use of the development board is described in detail in three folders :
+**It is used in different ways according to different serial products.** The use of the development board is described in detail in three folders :

 - **/Arduino_Maduino** : Based on traditional Arduino board like Arduino Pro Mini or Arduino Zero.
 - **/Arduino_ESP32** : Develop ESP32 with the Arduino IDE.